ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

-   After it's built, you can view the image in container registry by using
+   You can view the image in container registry by using

    ```shell
    ibmcloud cr images